mlp1802/PowerInjectUnity/README.md

 }
 ```

-This set up a “player” object.
+This sets up a “Player” object.
 Any ```MonoBehavior annotated with [Insert] is marked as an object that can be injected into other objects.
 It will also itself be injected.
 The Player object can now be accessed from any other object below the PowerPipeline component by using the [Inject] attribute

 ```csharp